-While working in Sydney, you will enroll in a required 3- or 6-credit academic internship seminar with other IES interns, where you'll gain context for your internship placement by examining cultural issues in the workplace.
+While working in Sydney, you'll also enroll in a required 3- or 6-credit academic internship seminar with other IES interns, where you'll gain context for your internship placement by examining cultural issues in the workplace.
 Topics covered include:

 This is a list of planned course offerings.
 A final list of course offerings will be made available to you in your MyIESabroad account.

-We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which beach to see first or discovering the best coffee in Sydney—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our housing has a community feel which inspires our students to make lifelong friendships while abroad.
 Our goal is that when you leave Sydney, it will feel like home.

 Group Housing - Live in a double room, in either a stand-alone house or an apartment-style townhouse (with full kitchen facilities and IES Abroad roommates).
 Meals are not provided.

 Part of making you feel at home in Sydney is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
-This is just one of the things we’re known for.
+Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re here to support you!

-After your arrival, you participate in an orientation program that introduces you to the city and program, and includes information sessions on professional and cultural expectations and commuting.
+After your arrival, you will participate in an orientation program that introduces you to the city and program, which includes:

 IES Abroad Sydney organizes a number of field trips as an integral part of its opportunities for cultural immersion in Australia.
 These trips explore areas of significant regional interest and are led by people who contextualize what you are witnessing and experiencing.
 Additional costs apply.
 Possible destinations include: